jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 The first step is to create our locales using [directory data files](https://www.11ty.io/docs/data-template-dir/).

 We simply add `en.json` and `fr.json` in the root of our language directories.
 In each of them, we specify a `locale` key.
-That will make the cooresponding values accessible in all template files living in those languages directories and subdirectories.
+That will make the corresponding values accessible in all template files living in those languages directories and subdirectories.

 Here what our `fr.json` file would contain: